nuhmanpk/PyPlateX/README.md

 # PyPlateX
-A scalable and versatile ANPR package leveraging YOLO for detection and multiple OCR options to accurately recognize license plates.
+High-Performance Scalable ANPR Package: Ready-to-Use, Simple, and Efficient License Plate Recognition

+Unlock top-tier accuracy and scalability with our cutting-edge ANPR solution **in 3 line of code**.
+Designed for seamless integration and ease of use, it delivers robust performance and reliability for all your license plate recognition needs.

 [![Downloads](https://static.pepy.tech/personalized-badge/pyplatex?period=total&units=abbreviation&left_color=grey&right_color=yellow&left_text=Total-Downloads)](https://pepy.tech/project/pyplatex)